luloxi/evolution-DAO/README.md

 yarn create-proposal
 ```

+## Deploy to production

+🌍 You need an RPC key for testnets and production deployments, create an [Alchemy](https://www.alchemy.com/) account and replace the value of `ALCHEMY_KEY = xxx` in `packages/react-app/src/constants.js` with your new key.

+📣 Make sure you update the `InfuraID` and `Etherscan` API keys too before deploying and going to production.

+🚨📡 To deploy to a public domain, use `yarn surge`.
+You will need to have a surge account and have the surge CLI installed.
+There is also the option to deploy to IPFS using `yarn ipfs` and `yarn s3` to deploy to an AWS bucket 🪣 There are scripts in the `packages/react-app/src/scripts` folder to help with this.`

+## File location

+📝 Frontend base is `App.jsx` in `packages/react-app/src` and
+🦸 Frontend main component is `Home.jsx` in `packages/react-app/src/views`
+🦸 Frontend view files are in `packages/react-app/src/views`

+🔏 Smart contract are in `packages/hardhat/contracts`
+🚀 Deployment scripts are in `packages/hardhat/deploy`
+👨‍💻 Other scripts are in `packages/hardhat/scripts`

 ## Express

 **This will be used in a lesson, to show how to use it, then how to migrate to a better option**